Jumbo Loan Qualifications: What do I need?

 Similarly, you may not have the lengthiest or strongest credit history.
 A trusted lender can often find a program with a higher interest rate for which you may qualify.
 Again, the size of the down payment will be factored in as well.
 A higher down payment usually grants some forgiveness for a lower credit score.

-Another consideration is gifted money.
+Gifted money is another consideration.
 Let’s say you recently finished your residency, and your parents sent you a very nice check in celebration.
 Your lender is the perfect person to help you decide how that money can be put toward a home.
 For example, a portion of gifted funds can be used to meet the reserve requirement.
 In some situations, this will be more helpful than allocating the gifted money for a down payment.

 What Might My Situation Look Like?